rahul-amzn/terraform-aws-codestar/README.md

 6. Open `dev.auto.tfvars` and edit the default values to match your environment.

 ## Note
-Both `aws_codestarconnections_host` and `aws_codestarconnections_connection` resources are created in the state `PENDING`.
+Both `aws_codestarconnections_host` and `aws_codestarconnections_connection` resources are created in `PENDING` status by default.
 Authentication with the host provider must be completed in the AWS Console.
-For details, refer [Set up a pending host](https://docs.aws.amazon.com/dtconsole/latest/userguide/connections-host-setup.html).
+For more information, see [Set up a pending host](https://docs.aws.amazon.com/dtconsole/latest/userguide/connections-host-setup.html).